mhx/dwarfs/doc/mkdwarfs.md

   Don't add a creation timestamp.
 This is useful when bit-identical file system images are required to be produced from the same input.

+- `--file-hash=none`|*name*:
+  Select the hashing function to be used for file deduplication.
+If `none` is chosen, file deduplication is disabled.

 - `--log-level=`*name*:
   Specifiy a logging level.